 In my opinion the real problem (completeness of coverage) needed to be addressed by making the data destruction process as simple as possible, thereby increasing the probability that the process would actually get executed on all media.
 That isn’t a technical problem, it’s a process and person problem.
 I used to work on an assembly line.
 For any process involving humans and repetition, simple is good, and the process that the person follows must be person-proof.
 In this case, a simple and person-proof process was what was needed.

-Unfortunately, our internal legal staff was driving the bus, and they got focused on the technical problems of numbers of passes and zero’s versus ones.
+Unfortunately, our internal legal staff were driving the bus, and they got focused on the technical problems of numbers of passes and zeros versus ones.
 Attempts to steer them towards simple destruction processes that had a low probability of getting bypassed were not successful, nor were attempts to match the value of the data against the effort required to recover the data.
-We ended up with a complex, time consuming process that ensures that the media that went through the process is unrecoverable, but does little to ensure that no media escaped the process.
+We ended up with a complex, time-consuming process that ensures that the media that went through the process is unrecoverable but does little to ensure that no media escaped the process.

 In a related discussion at Black Fist Security, the principle of the blog writes: